 A range of programmes are used to deliver our off-site curriculum.
-In EY Tapestry is used, Preprep use ClassDojo and in the Prep school Google Classroom is utilised.
+In EY, Tapestry is used, Pre-Prep use ClassDojo and in the Prep school Google Classroom is utilised.
 Zoom is used to deliver 'live' lessons.

-During a whole school lockdown: English and Maths both have 'live' lessons every day.
-One other curriculum lesson is provided daily to be completed at some point throughout the week.
-For Art, Music and P.E. resources are provided weekly.
+In the event of whole school closure,, English and maths will both have daily 'live' lessons..
+One other curriculum lesson will also be provided daily, which pupils are expected tocomplete independently throughout the week. aArt, music and P.E. lesson resources will be provided weekly.

-For RSE/PSHEE, mental well-being and pastoral care a live form time/'drop in' session will be held daily to ensure that the girls have regular contact with their teacher and their peers at the start and end of each day.
+For RSE/PSHEE, mental well-being and pastoral care, a live Form Time/'drop in' session will be held daily to ensure that the girls have regular contact with their teacher and their peers at the start and end of each day.
 Parents are also encouraged to allow their daughters to use the NSPCC resources on-line.

-If girls receive 1:1 support in school we will endeavour to continue this remotely.
+If girls usually receive 1:1 support in school, we will endeavour to continue this remotely.

-Parents were consulted after the spring 2020 lockdown and feedback was overwhelmingly positive that they felt the curriculum and support offered was appropriate and beneficial to the girls.
+Parents were consulted after the spring 2020 lockdown and feedback was overwhelmingly positive.
+They felt the curriculum and support offered was appropriate and beneficial to the girls.

-After a prolonged period of off-site education, curriculum planning will be informed by an assessment of pupils' starting points and will address any gaps in their knowledge and skills, in particular making effective use of regular formative assessment (for example, quizzes, observing pupils in class, talking to pupils to assess understanding, scrutiny of pupils' work) while avoiding the introduction of unnecessary tracking systems.
+If a prolonged period of off-site education occurs, curriculum planning will be informed by an assessment of pupils' starting points and will address any gaps in their knowledge and skills, in particular making effective use of regular formative assessment in the form of quizzes, observations,, through the use of effective questioning and assessment of pupils work.
+There may be occasions when some girls are learning remotely whilst the rest of their peers are in school due to individuals having to self-isolate; we will ensure any pupils educated at home are given the support they need to master the curriculum and continue to make good progress.
+On these occasions, the remote education will follow the normal school curriculum.
+When possible, the teachers will facilitate the children joining the English and maths lessons remotely for the lesson.

-There may be occasions that some girls are learning remotely whilst the rest of their peers are in school due to individuals having to self-isolate; we will ensure any pupils educated at home are given the support they need to master the curriculum and so make good progress.
-On these occasions the remote education will follow the normal school curriculum when possible the teachers will facilitate the children joining the English and Maths lessons at least for the input of the lesson.
-Should any pupils need to access remote education and not have the resources and infrastructure at home to do this the school will work with the parents to overcome these barriers, including the loan of equipment.
+Should any pupils need to access remote education and not have the resources and infrastructure at home to do this, the school will work with the parents to overcome these barriers, including the loan of equipment.